Career Definition for a Music Therapist

 Alternate Career Options

 By earning at least a master's degree in occupational therapy along with state licensure, these professionals treat disabled or injured patients to help them improve, gain or recover skills.
-Much faster than average employment growth of 27% was expected by the BLS from 2014-2024, and an annual median salary of $80,150 was reported for occupational therapists as of 2015.
+A much faster than average employment growth of 24% was expected by the BLS from 2016-2026, and an annual median salary of $83,200 was reported for occupational therapists as of 2017.

 Normally needing a bachelor's degree in recreational therapy or a similar field, these therapists plan and direct treatment programs for disabled, ill or injured patients, using recreation programs, such as dance, sports, drama and music.
 Certification is required by some employers, New Hampshire, Utah, Oklahoma and North Carolina require professional licensure.